Quintic del Pezzo threefolds in positive and mixed characteristic: Arithmetic applications

+Let $s$ be the non-degenerate ternary symmetric bilinear form over $K$ defined by the matrix $ $.
+Since $(a,b)_K = -1$, the equation $a x^2 + b y^2 = 1$ has no non-trivial solution in $K$.
+Hence $s$ is not split over $K$.

-over $K$, which is not split.
-Therefore, the equivalence class of $s$ is equal to the class corresponding to $Y$ in the correspondence of Theorem \ref{thm:W5description}.
-By the same equation as (\ref{eqn:snonsplit}), we can extend $s$ to a non-degenerate symmetric bilinear form $s_{\cO_K}$ over $\cO_K$.
+Let $Y$ be a non-split $V_5$-variety over $K$.
+By (1), $Y$ is isomorphic to the $V_5$-variety over $K$ corresponding to $s$ by Theorem \ref{thm:W5description}.
+Since $a,b \in \cO^{\times}$, the symmetric bilinear form $s$ over $K$ extends to a non-degenerate ternary symmetric bilinear form over $\cO_K$.
 Therefore, by Theorem \ref{thm:W5description}, we obtain a $V_5$-scheme $\mathcal{Y}$ over $\cO_K$ with $\mathcal{Y}_K \simeq Y$ as desired. \end{proof}